Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Introduction

-In this work, we provide a finer geometric characterization of the AS set for arbitrary dimensions.
-Our results lead to compact analytical conditions of AS which rely on very few or even a single eigenvalue of the state.
-With similar techniques, we also provide tighter bounds on the geometry of AS set in the multipartite scenario, both for qubits or qudits.

-Due to the convexity of the AS set, criteria for AS may be expressed as convex conditions on the state $\rho$.
-This observation reflects that quantum entanglement, as a resource, cannot be produced (nor amplified) by mere statistical mixing of different separable states.
-One goal of the present contribution is to join previous criteria with ours into a unifying framework based on convex programs, a class of efficiently solvable optimization algorithms.
-The separability tests proposed here reconcile the different separability conditions, but also enable to systematically improve over them, \textit{for free}, without requiring additional experimental effort.
-In doing so, we bring a new perspective on a long-standing open problem in quantum information theory~\cite{knill_iqoqi_2013}.\\
+Here, we present a more refined characterization of the AS set for arbitrary dimensions.
+Our findings yield compact analytical conditions for absolute separability that depend on only a few, or even a single eigenvalue of the state.
+Using similar techniques, we also derive bounds on the AS set in multipartite scenarios, applicable to both qubits and qudits.
+Due to the convexity of the AS set, criteria for AS can be expressed as convex conditions on the state $\rho$.
+Here, we show how to merge previous criteria of AS with our own ones into a unifying framework based on convex programming, a class of efficiently solvable optimization algorithms.
+The separability tests we propose not only reconcile various separability conditions but also enable systematic improvements over them.
+In doing so, we offer a new perspective on the long-standing open problem of \textit{separability from the spectrum} in quantum information theory~\cite{knill_iqoqi_2013}.

-The paper is structured as follows: in Section~\ref{sec:AS}, we introduce the formal definitions of AS and its twin problem of absolute positive partial transposition (AP).
-We review previous criteria, and derive new theorems for AS based on inverting non-completely positive maps.
-In Section~\ref{sec:CH}, we present our methods to improve present bounds of absolute separability using convex geometrical tools.
-Importantly, our methods apply to arbitrary dimensions.
-In Section~\ref{sec:multi}, we address absolute separability in multipartite systems where, again, we derive conditions based on a single eigenvalue alone.
-Finally, we focus on the symmetric subspace, where analogous conditions for AS and AP can be established.
-We conclude in Section~\ref{sec:conclus}.
+The paper is organized as follows: In Section~\ref{sec:AS}, we introduce the formal definitions of absolute separability (AS) and its twin problem, absolute positive partial transposition (AP).
+We review previous criteria and derive new theorems for AS by inverting non-completely positive maps, which significantly improve upon previous results.
+In Section~\ref{sec:CH}, we present new bounds on absolute separability using convex geometric tools, thereby unifying previously incomparable criteria.
+Notably, our methods are applicable to arbitrary dimensions.
+In Section~\ref{sec:multi}, we explore absolute separability in multipartite systems, where we derive analytical conditions based on a single eigenvalue.
+Finally, we focus on the symmetric subspace, where we establish membership conditions for the AS and AP sets.
+We conclude in Section~\ref{sec:conclus} and propose several open conjectures stemming from our results.